Jimi Hendrix: Recognition and awards

 The Electric Lady Studio Guitar, a sculpture depicting Hendrix playing a Stratocaster, stands near the corner of Broadway and Pine Streets in Seattle.
 In May 2006, the city renamed a park near its Central District Jimi Hendrix Park, in his honor.
 In 2012, an official historic marker was erected on the site of the July 1970 Second Atlanta International Pop Festival near Byron, Georgia.
 The marker text reads, in part: "Over thirty musical acts performed, including rock icon Jimi Hendrix playing to the largest American audience of his career."

 Hendrix's music has received a number of Hall of Fame Grammy awards, starting with a Lifetime Achievement Award in 1992, followed by two Grammys in 1999 for his albums Are You Experienced and Electric Ladyland; Axis: Bold as Love received a Grammy in 2006.
 In 2000, he received a Hall of Fame Grammy award for his original composition, "Purple Haze", and in 2001, for his recording of Dylan's "All Along the Watchtower".
 Hendrix's rendition of "The Star-Spangled Banner" was honored with a Grammy in 2009.

 The United States Postal Service issued a commemorative postage stamp honoring Hendrix in 2014.
 On August 21, 2016, Hendrix was inducted into the Rhythm and Blues Music Hall of Fame in Dearborn, Michigan.
 The James Marshall "Jimi" Hendrix United States Post Office in Renton Highlands near Seattle, about a mile from Hendrix's grave and memorial, was renamed for Hendrix in 2019.

 On June 23, 2019, the Band of Gypsys were inducted into the Rhythm and Blues Music Hall of Fame, at the Charles H. Wright Museum of African American History in Detroit, Michigan.
 Billy Cox, the last surviving member of the group, was on hand to accept, along with representatives of the Buddy Miles and Hendrix estates.

 A plaster lifecast of Hendrix's penis, created in 1968 by Cynthia Plaster Caster, was put on permanent display in the Icelandic Phallological Museum in 2022.
+West 8th Street in New York City, New York was named Jimi Hendrix Way in June 2026.